mlopezm/Monte-Carlo-simulation-for-hash-collision/README.md

 The simulation has been done in R

+The simulations demonstrate that the probability of collision (for a single NAE) depends on the maximum hash value (k) following the expression (1/k)**2

 The code is prepared to be executed in the cloud using Google Colaboratory https://colab.research.google.com/notebooks/intro.ipynb